Click here to view Grand Ledge City Code

 The Planning and Zoning Department is located at City Hall, 310 Greenwood St., Grand Ledge, MI 48837.
 Contact the Zoning Administrator at (517) 627-2149 or via firstname.lastname@example.org for information about the Zoning Ordinance, Master Plan, Planning Commission, or Zoning Board of Appeals.
 The Zoning Administrator has office hours available at City Hall on Wednesday from 4:00 p.m. to 5:00 p.m., or by appointment.

-The fee schedule for Fiscal Year 2018 can be found here.
+The fee schedule for the Fiscal Year 2021 can be found here.

 View the City of Grand Ledge Zoning map here.